BCDH/exist-algolia-index/README.md

 ```

+An Optional `VisibleBy` attribute can be used to restrict data access when searching the Algolia index

 A `rootObject` is equivalent to an object inside an Algolia Index.
 We create one "rootObject" either for each document, or document fragment (if you specify a path attribute on the rootObject).

 An `attribute` (represents a JSON object attribute, not to be confused with an XML attribute) is a simple key/value pair that is extracted from the XML and placed into the Algolia object ("rootObject" as we call it).
 All of the text nodes or attribute values indicated by the "path" on the "attribute" element will be serialized to a string (and then converted if you set an explicit "type" attribute).